Patrick Depailler

 Depailler was born in Clermont-Ferrand, Puy-de-Dôme.
 As a child, he was inspired by Jean Behra.
 In Formula One, he joined a Tyrrell team that was beginning a long, slow decline, eventually moving to the erratic Ligier team before finally ending up with the revived Alfa Romeo squad in 1980.
-Depailler was helping to advance this team up the grid when he was killed in a crash at Hockenheim on 1 August 1980, during a private testing session.
-He was 35 years old at the time.

-He won two races, secured one pole position, achieved 19 podiums, and scored a total of 141 championship points.
+In August 1980, Depailler was killed during a private testing session at the Hockenheimring.
+He achieved two wins, one pole position, four fastest laps and 19 podiums in Formula One.
+Depailler jointly holds the record for the most podiums before winning a Grand Prix (15).